Lea Michele Is Dating Again, Shows Off New Boyfriend In New York City

 Life is looking up for Glee alum, Lea Michele these days.
-The star is not only starring on a new ABC television show called The Mayor, but is also dating a new guy.
+The star is not only starring in a new ABC television show called The Mayor but is also dating a new guy.
 She and her man made their debut together on July 18 where the pair were spotted holding hands in her native New York City.

-According to Us Weekly, the pair have known one another for quite a while, and have decided to take their relationship to the next level.
+According to Us Weekly, the pair has known one another for quite a while, and have decided to take their relationship to the next level.

 So who is the lucky guy?
 Zandy Reich, president of the clothing line, AYR.